Breakthrough SDR™ Technology

 Advanced Chemistry reduces polymerization stress by up to 60%.

 During light-cured polymerization, resin monomers are in chaotic movement as they begin to bond with one another to form the polymer matrix.
 The addition of the modulator leads to the formation of a more relaxed network, minimizing the build-up of stress.
 Not only does that make a bulk-fill flowable base possible, it helps alleviate or eliminate problems associated with polymerization stress.
-So, restorations will be faster and more efficient.
+So, composite resin restorations will be faster and more efficient.

 What problems are believed to be associated with high-polymerization stress?

 - Marginal integrity issues